helidon-io/helidon/examples/quickstarts/helidon-standalone-quickstart-mp/README.md

-# Helidon Standalone Quickstart MP Example
+# Helidon Examples Standalone Quickstart MP

 This example implements a simple Hello World REST service using MicroProfile with a standalone Maven pom.